weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 main.js

 ```
-I don't really want to cover all webpack options here, but just remember that -p stands for production, which is minimified to be as light as possible. but it isn't the best way to debug your code.
+I don't really want to cover all webpack options here, but just remember that -p stands for production, which is minimized to be as light as possible. but it isn't the best way to debug your code.
 To do so we have the development bundling command which is dev script, that can be sometime useful.
-Yet the best one would definetly be watch script, that will automatically rebundle your code every time it detects a change on one of the sources files concerned by the bundle.
+Yet the best one would definitely be watch script, that will automatically re bundle your code every time it detects a change on one of the sources files concerned by the bundle.

 ## Adding React to the equation

-Having nicely setted up our project, we can now enter the heart of the matter.
+Having nicely set up our project, we can now enter the heart of the matter.
 In this section we will install React, make a very simple React Component to render, and render it into our notebook.

 ### Install React